Meet The Grattan Scholars

 Jan-Luca Hennig - Causes and Consequences of Inequality

 "My first paper investigates how European regional labour markets respond to globalization exploiting China's rise since the end of the last century, and whether the impact depends on labour market settings.
 In the analysis, I am exploiting variation in regional, sectoral and individual-level data to answer these questions.
-Future research projects concentrate on the the consequences of the polarization of the labor market observable in many developed economies."
+Future research projects concentrate on the the consequences of the polarization of the labour market observable in many developed economies."

 Before starting his PhD at Trinity, Jan-Luca obtained an MSc in Economics from the University of Erlangen-Nuremberg and undertook a BSc in International Economics at the University of Tübingen, both in Germany.